OGRECave/ogre/Docs/src/material-scripts.md

 If a new technique or pass needs to be added to a copied material then use a unique name for the technique or pass that does not exist in the parent material.
 Using an index for the name that is one greater than the last index in the parent will do the same thing.
 The new technique/pass will be added to the end of the techniques/passes copied from the parent material.

-Note: if passes or techniques aren’t given a name, they will take on a default name based on their index.
+@note if passes or techniques aren’t given a name, they will take on a default name based on their index.
 For example the first pass has index 0 so its name will be 0.

 ## Identifying Texture Units to override values {#Identifying-Texture-Units-to-override-values}